getpawprint/slate/source/includes/_user.md

 Parameter | Type | Description
 --------- | ---- | -----------
 email | string | Email address on the user's account scenario | string? | Caller-defined optional parameter.
 Allows for more flexibility in rendering/navigation of password reset UIs.
-Defaults to `user_forgot`.
+Defaults to `user_reset`.

 ## Render reset page for token